stelzinga/MF/Management_Framework-Appendix.md

 Note Content is written in Markdown, see [## Markdown].
 ________________________________________
 ## Markdown
-Text in the MF is written using *Markdown*.
-Markdown is a protocol to write text in a manner that when displayed in a Markdown editor or viewer will yield an output that is user friendly to read (HTML-like), yet without a Markdown editor the raw text a.k.a. plain text still clearly shows sections, bulleted lists, etc. Many websites nowadays support Markdown pages.
+Text in the MF is written using *Markdown* as the basic text format.
+Markdown is a protocol to write text in a manner that when displayed in a Markdown editor or viewer will yield an output that is user friendly to read (HTML-like) yet without a Markdown editor the raw text a.k.a. plain text still clearly shows sections, bulleted lists, etc. Many websites nowadays support Markdown pages.
 For example, this text is available in the public domain in Git and will display in Markdown when visiting the website.

 Markdown has two forms:
 - Standard Markdown